leighfletcher/academic-kickstart/content/engagement/public-talks/index.md

 ## General Audience

+* National Space Centre "Mission Europa:"  Two public talks on the live space stage explaining the science behind the recently-launched Europa Clipper mission, with an general audience of children and adults.
+November 1st 2024.

+* Ravensbourne College:  Presentation to Graphical Design students on the subject of planetary explorers, hoping to inspire innovative ways of showcasing planetary information to a broader audience via infographics, October 13th 2023.

 * Science Museum Patrons Event, March 14th 2023:  *"ESA's Mission to Explore the Icy Moons of Jupiter"*, a 60-minute lecture to the patrons of the Science Museum in London, followed by a Q&A session hosted by one of the museum curators.

 * UKSEDS London Cluster Meeting, February 4th 2023, virtually via Google Meet, *JUICE: Exploring Jupiter's Icy Worlds*